jcmf/gribbl/README.md

 * Raster images, fonts, and other hyperlinked resources can be inlined via `data:` URIs.
 [Not yet implemented.]

+This project's ridiculous name comes from [a Bob the Angry Flower comic strip](http://www.angryflower.com/aposter.html).
+No, I can't justify it.
+I figured it wouldn't be taken already, and it certainly wasn't.

 ## License

 Copyright (c) 2015 Jacques Frechet